LDSorg/ldsorgjs/README.md

 This library is **deprecated**.

-See https://lds.io for the latest OAuth2 API
+See https://ldsconnect.org and https://lds.io for the latest OAuth2 API, examples, and documentation.

 ldsorg.js
 ===